 In addition to the goals of the Qualifying Exam, which should persist throughout the PhD, there are additional goals for the General Exam.
 By the General Exam, students should be engaged in original research.
 Committee involvement early on will provide valuable feedback to help the student steer their research directions early.
 PhD candidates should be synthesizing new ideas and proposed research based on their growing big-picture view.
 The General Exam can provide students an opportunity to propose an interesting, important, and attainable research topic, make a research plan, and execute this plan.

-By the end of the second year of PhD study the student should take the General Exam, which centers on the student's dissertation proposal and his or her qualifications to successfully perform the research.
+Students are encouraged to take the General Exam after one year of passing the qualifying exam, which centers on the student's dissertation proposal and his or her qualifications to successfully perform the research.
 Note that the Department views the failure of full-time students to take the General Exam within four years of entering the program as an indication of inadequate progress toward the degree.
 The following minimum requirements must be met before the General Exam can be scheduled:

 - The student has completed 60 credits (some of these credits may be taken in the same quarter of the exam).
 A minimum cumulative GPA of 3.00 is required for a graduate degree at the University.
 For more details see Doctoral Degree Requirements.